skandragon/csharp-simple-json/README.md

 # csharp-simple-json
-What might become a simple json encoder (and perhaps parser) in c#, suitable for ancient .NET platforms like Unity, where `System.Text.Json` does't exist, and Unity's `JsonUtil.ToJson()` doesn't do most useful things like nested objects, lists, arrays...
+A simple json encoder (and perhaps parser) in c#, suitable for ancient .NET platforms like Unity, where `System.Text.Json` does't exist, and Unity's `JsonUtil.ToJson()` doesn't do most useful things like nested objects, lists, arrays...